mit-rss/base_installation/README.md

 ### Installing ROS

 Boot up the virtual machine and log in.
-Follow the [instructions on the ROS wiki](http://wiki.ros.org/melodic/Installation/Debian) to add the ROS sources and keys, then run:
+Follow the [instructions on the ROS wiki](http://wiki.ros.org/melodic/Installation/Debian) (steps 1.2 and 1.3) to add the ROS sources and keys, then run:

     sudo apt-get install ros-melodic-desktop